bsarfo/dataviz-project-template-proposal/README.md

 ## Open Questions

 I am confident about the project's direction, but I do have a few concerns.
-Since the dataset is synthetic, I’m not sure how realistic some fields (like mileage or sales classification) are, which may affect the authenticity of insights.
-I also want to explore regional differences, but I may not have access to detailed geographic shapes or data for mapping.
+I want to explore regional differences, but I may not have access to detailed geographic data or maps.
 Finally, while I’ve sketched interactive ideas like hover-tooltips and filters, I’m uncertain about how smoothly I can implement them in D3.js.
 These challenges may require me to simplify some aspects, but they will also push me to learn through iteration.

 ## Milestones